WuCoco Theme for WordPress

 Introduction

 WuCoco is a simple, meditative theme for WordPress 2.x, available with one-column, two-column, or three-column layouts.
-The one-column variant is currently in use on this site.
-You can also view screenshots (one-column, two-column, three-column) of the theme when viewed under Firefox, or visit themes.wordpress.net and play with the demos there.
+You can view screenshots (one-column, two-column, three-column) of the theme when viewed under Firefox.

 Features